maxdraz/particle-jam/README.md

 * Controls particles from user input.
 * Handles the behaviours during Audio Reactive mode.
 * Updates new particle positions.
-* Gets spectrum band data from the AudioAnalyser.
+* Gets frequency band data from the AudioAnalyser.
 * Communicates with AudioAnalyser to control music playback.
 * Handles exiting the application.